ribajs/riba/infra/doc/src/doc/guide/components.md

 This will create a new directory with a new component (and a `.spec.ts` file for tests) in your `./src/ts/component` directory and updates your `./src/ts/components/index.ts` file.

-A component object must define a `template` function, which returns the template for the component (this can be an HTML string or the actual element).
-It must also define an `initialize` function, which returns the scope object to bind the view with (this will likely be a controller / viewmodel / presenter).
+A component class typically defines `observedAttributes`, a `scope`, and a `template` function, which returns the template for the component (this can be an HTML string or the actual element).
+The component is initialized in lifecycle callbacks (for example via `connectedCallback` and `init(...)`).

 ```typescript
 import { Component } from '@ribajs/core';